-K-8 classrooms in the Niagara Falls City School District use the Niagara’s
+K-6 classrooms in the Niagara Falls City School District use a literacy workshop

 fluent lifelong readers and writers.

 Skill Development - where students develop learn phonemic awareness.

 Reading - concentrating on language, vocabulary, comprehension, and fluency.

 Writing - where students plan, edit, revise, and